-A batch furnace requires a gross heat input of 2,900,000 Btu/hr (based on 45% efficiency).
+A batch furnace requires a gross heat input of 2,900,000 BTU/hr (based on anticipated 60% efficiency with preheated air).
 The designer decides to provide the required heat input with four burners operating on natural gas using 15% excess air.